Your copywriting FAQs... answered

 My payment terms are 14 days – please take a look at my terms and conditions.
 The specifics will be agreed before going ahead with your project.

-A good brief.
+After you’ve accepted the proposal, I’ll work with you to create a detailed brief.
 The more I know and understand about the aims of your project, the better I can write.
 Don’t worry – I’ll ask the questions.
 Then you can leave the rest to me!

 Two rounds of changes are included as part of all projects.